19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (a) the High Court — the Registrar, Deputy Registrar or Assistant Registrar of the Supreme Court;

-(b) a District Court or a Magistrate’s Court — the Registrar or Deputy Registrar of the Subordinate Courts;
+(b) a District Court or a Magistrate’s Court — the Registrar or Deputy Registrar of the State Courts;

+[Act 5 of 2014 wef 07/03/2014]

 “restraint order” means an order made under section 16(1);